ReScience/ReScience-submission/article/Larisch-2018.md

 The $200000$ presented patches are cut out randomly of ten natural scenes [@Olshausen1996], and each patch presented for $200 ms$.
 The emergent receptive fields are shown in \textbf{Fig. \ref{Fig_stab}, left}.

-**Was war für die Implementierung des Modelles in ANNArchy wichtig ?
-Was für Probleme gab es ?
-Welche Schritte waren notewendig um es zu implementieren?
-Was für die implementierung relevantes stand im Paper und was musste selbst 'entschlüsselt' werden?**

 # Conclusion

-Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce most of the experimental data and the emergent connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like them in the primary visual cortex.
+Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergent connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like them in the primary visual cortex.
 In comparison to the graphs in the original publication, the here presented reimplementation shows some little differences in the curve shapes in the
 STDP window (\textbf{Fig. \ref{Fig_exp}, middle}), the weight change as a function of the pair-repetition frequency (\textbf{Fig. \ref{Fig_exp}, left}) and for the weight change as a function of the burst frequency of the postsynaptic neuron (\textbf{Fig. \ref{Fig_burst}, upper right}).
 However, the curves show the same tendency as in the original publication.
+\newline

 The description of the learning rule in the original publication comprises enough details to understand the different components and their interaction.